Entering Grades 5 – 7

 Our full-day camps for middle schoolers are one-of-a-kind summer camps!
 Instructors challenge campers to use their observation skills and individual experiences as each discovers how plants play a role in art, chemistry, cuisine, and ecology.

-Professional artists will introduce Adventurers to the use of various media to create their own art.
+Adventurers use various media to create their own art.
 Using the Garden as a backdrop, students will develop their painting, sculpture, and drawing skills.
 They will explore the use of natural materials and learn various tricks of the trade used by professional artists.